oyranos-cms/oyranos-cms.github.io/wiki/What_the_users_want.md

 monitor should simulate the editing CMYK-Editing space.
 The printout should also simulate the editing CMYK workingspace and should serve as proof for the printinghouse.
 It should be easy to create PDF/X-1a data, whith the CMYK-Editing space embedded as outputintent.

+` Question: should it here read `“`embedded`` ``as`` ``output`` ``profile`”` instead of `“`outputintent`”`?`
+` The rendering intent is a separate option and for Cmyk anyway not applicable, because`
+` an further colour transformation is unlikely.
+But for interpreatation the profile is needed.`

 They dont like pop-up dialogues, that the profile of an actual file is not fitting to the colorsettings of their application.
 They hate unwanted colortransformtions of CMYK-data, where e.g. black or grey objects turns to 4-color objects.

+` Hint: littleCMS has a black preserving feature with vesion 1.15.
+About others I dont know.`

 Prepress specialists
 --------------------